-Using this web page, Kantar’s employees and payroll employees as well as our interviewers, freelancers and suppliers can report a data breach in an easy manner.
+This web page informs Kantar’s employees and payroll employees as well as our freelancers and suppliers about how they can report a data incident or data breach in an easy manner.

 In the event you know or suspect that a data incident or data breach has occurred you must follow these 4 steps immediately (within 6 hours):

-1. Complete the Data Incident form setting out as much details as possible about the issue (in English!).
+- Complete the Data Incident form on the GDPR Konnect website, setting out as much details as possible about the issue (in English!).

-2. Employees and payroll employees: Raise a ticket with the IT Helpdesk, attaching the completed Data Incident form.
+- Raise a ticket with WPP’s IT Helpdesk, attaching the completed Data Incident form.

 What is a data incident or data breach?